-Any payment on the Notes, including payments in respect of an automatic call, Contingent Coupon or any repayment of principal provided at maturity, is dependent on our ability to satisfy our obligations when they come due.
-If we are unable to meet our obligations, you may not receive any amounts due to you under the Notes.
+Your receipt of any amounts due on the Notes is dependent upon our ability to pay our obligations as they come due.
+If we were to default on our payment obligations, you may not receive any amounts owed to you under the Notes and you could lose your entire investment.